albar965/littlenavmap-manual/en/INFO.md

 An airway is always displayed with all its waypoints that are also linked to their respective map positions.

 The display for all airports and navaids contains one or more links besides the title of the flight simulator scenery entry at the bottom of the list in section `Scenery`.
 These links point to the respective BGL files.
 A click will open Windows Explorer with the corresponding file selected.

-Multiple links can appear for airports since these can be modified by multiple BGL files from different sceneries.
+Multiple links can appear for airports since these can be modified by multiple BGL files from different add-on sceneries or navdata updates.

 ![Airport Information](../images/infoairport.jpg "Airport Information")